bernie724/archi/README.md

 -BT [3/28/2023]

-*archi comes from a.r.c.h.i.(e) from the tabletop rpg game Rifts 'Artificial Robot Cerebellum Housing Intellect (Experiment)'*
+*archi is inspired from a.r.c.h.i.(e) from the tabletop rpg game Rifts 'Artificial Robot Cerebellum Housing Intellect (Experiment)'*